 You will observe that the upward force of the air balances the downward force of gravity, keeping the ball suspended in the air.
 Observe the ball's behaviour when the hair dryer is turned-off.
 Write down the observations in a diary or your portfolio and learn about such more mechanics of drone flight by doing experiments.
-You can take the help of mobile application or computer to undertake the creative experiments to learn
+You can take cre erial (C) Not to the help of mobile application or computer to undertake the creative experiments to learn.